iNavFlight/inav-configurator/3D_model_creation.md

 ![Immagine 2022-03-28 115931](https://user-images.githubusercontent.com/40276199/160375086-ef0eb587-9574-4f4e-b101-ce24e27e0e12.png)

 You can then put the .gltf model in the Configurator __/resources/models/__ folder, and ammend the code to display the model.

+The old .json files was converted to .glTF using this [tool](https://gist.github.com/donmccurdy/c090dc53c7bfb704ef9de654ecc07632)